-- Draw arrows for each of the steps in the following reactions. - I won't require this on tests, but you may find it useful to include all lone-pairs on atoms that react. - Watch for: won't require this on tests, but you may find it useful to draw in all hydrogens on atoms that eact.
-(It is not useful to draw in all H's on atoms that don't react.)
-Changes in: - 1.
-Bonds Remember that arrows track the movement of electrons, so an arrow should go from the source - 3.
-Formal - Charge
+- Draw arrows for each of the steps in the following reactions. - I won't require this on tests, but you may find it useful to include all lone-pairs on atoms that react. - I won't require this on tests, but you may find it useful to draw in all hydrogens on atoms that react.
+(It is not useful to draw in all H's on atoms that don't react.) - Remember that arrows track the movement of electrons, so an arrow should go from the source of electrons and point directly to the atom that accepts them.